 5.2.2 .
 No Improvements on Lots shall exceed 35’ in absolute height from the lowest visible point of a structure to the highest visible point of the structure except for a 5’ allotment for chimneys, flues, vents, lightning rods, or similar structures.
+For Lots with sloping grades, the lowest visible points of a structure are typically the lowest USGS elevation for lower patio areas for walkout basements or lower-level wall or structural elements.
+The highest visible points are typically the highest USGS elevation for roof ridge or parapet wall of a home.